10 Days in Côte Vermeille and the Pyrenees Itinerary

 8th Day: Port Vendres and Banyuls sur Mer

-Port Vendres is a typical Catalan fishing port with a famous fish market.
-Another famous monument is the Obelisk with four reliefs.
+Port Vendres is a quintessential Catalan fishing port renowned for its bustling fish market.
+An iconic landmark, the Obelisk with four reliefs, adds to the town’s charm.

-Banyuls sur Mer is not only a beach resort with a natural bay but also the hometown of the French sculptor Aristide Maillol.
-Artworks from Aristide Maillol are everywhere in the town, such as ‘the young lady reclining’ near the port.
+Meanwhile, Banyuls sur Mer not only has a picturesque natural bay for beach enthusiasts but also holds significance as the birthplace of the French sculptor Aristide Maillol.
+His artistic legacy permeates the town, exemplified by pieces like ‘the young lady reclining’ near the port.

 Banyuls sur Mer; the Pyrenees itinerary